itzpere/stamp-forge/README.md

 ## 🔴 Essential Downloads

-**[DOWNLOAD STAMP HOLDER](https://www.printables.com/model/stampforge-holder)** - This holder is required to use your created stamps
+**[DOWNLOAD STAMP HOLDER](https://www.printables.com/model/1285748-stampforge-customizable-svg-to-stamp)** - This holder is required to use your created stamps

 ## Features

 - Import SVG files and convert them to 3D models
-- Adjust extrusion height and scale
+- Adjust extrusion scale on working plane
 - Position the extrusion on the stamp base
 - View models in real-time 3D
 - Export models as STL files for 3D printing